wolever/connext-client/docs/connext-client/requestjoinlc.md

 # requestjoinThread

 **connext.requestjoinThread\(**channelId**\)** ⇒ `Promise`Requests that the Hub joins the channel after it has been created on chain.
-This function should be called after the register\(\) returns the channel ID of the created contract.
+This function should be called after the openChannel\(\) returns the channel ID of the created contract.

-May have to be called after a timeout period to ensure the transaction performed in register to create the channel on chain is properly mined.
+May have to be called after a timeout period to ensure the transaction performed in openChannel to create the channel on chain is properly mined.

 **Kind**: instance method of [`Connext`](./#Connext)
 **Returns**: `Promise` - resolves to the transaction hash of Ingrid joining the channel